Citrix-TechSpecialist/Introduction-to-DevOps/PITCHME.md

 ## Container Framework: Docker

-**Docker containers are like a virtual machines, but sheds all the weight and startup overhead of a guest operating system.**
+**Docker containers are like a virtual machines, but sheds all the weight and startup overhead of a guest OS.**

 * A **Docker container** pre-packages code with all dependencies into a single `Docker Image`.

 * Build a container image using a `Dockerfile` that you can store in GitHub.

+* Store the docker image in docker registry (Docker Hub).

 +++?image=images/tools/docker.png&size=contain